digime/digime-sdk-nodejs/guides/push-data-overview.md

     serviceId: toNumber(serviceId),
     state: <any-details-to-help-you-identify-user-on-return>,
     userAccessToken: <if-you-already-have-one>
+    sourceType: <optional-use-only-for-push-to-provider-flow>
 });

 // Store the codeVerifier against the current user, and redirect them to the url returned.
 // This will kick start the authorization process.
 ```

+NOTE: Please have in mind that sourceType needs to be set to push only if you want to push data to provider.
+Currently this is only supported for Medmij.
+If sourceType is set to push we will show only services that are eligible for push to provider flow.

 ### Redirect the user